MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 The Android Maps API is provided as a part of Google Play Services.
-Before a Xamarin.Android application can use the Maps API, the Google Play Services SDK must be installed and bound.
-The Google Play Services SDK is installed through the Android SDK Manager.
+Before a Xamarin.Android application can use the Maps API, the Google Play Services SDK must be installed using the [Android SDK Manager](~/android/get-started/installation/android-sdk.md).
 The following screenshot shows where in the Android SDK Manager the Google Play services client can be found: